-The University of Greenwich Study Abroad programme provides international and EU students with the opportunity to study at Greenwich for a semester or academic year.
+The University of Greenwich Study Abroad programme provides students from around the world with the opportunity to study at Greenwich for a semester or academic year.

 During your time with us, you will earn academic credit that meets the degree requirements of your home institution while being fully integrated into Greenwich's vibrant academic and student community and immersing yourself in British life and culture.